 Index of Social Movement Terms

-We invite you to review these key definitions developed by frontline organizations and adhered to by Funders for Just and Equitable Climate Solutions.
+We invite you to review these key definitions developed by frontline organizations and adhered to by the Regenerative Economies Organizing Collaborative.
 By sharing an understanding of terminology used by progressive social movements, funders can respond more quickly and effectively to needs on the ground.
 Click a term for description:

 Climate Justice focuses on the root causes of climate crisis through an intersectional lens of racism, classism, economic injustice, and environmental harm.
 Climate Justice focuses on making systemic changes that are required to address unequal burdens to our communities and realign our economy with our natural systems.
 As a form of environmental justice, climate justice means that all species have the right to access and obtain the resources needed to have an equal chance of survival and freedom from discrimination.
 As a movement, climate justice advocates are working from the grassroots up to create solutions for our climate and energy problems that ensure the right of all people to live, learn, work, play and pray in safe, healthy and clean environments.